2024 Section 179 Tax Deduction and Bonus Depreciation | Delta ModTech

 Laura, who has been working with clients for years in utilizing Section 179, notes that past frustrations are eliminated with the permanent status of the deduction.

-“You had a pretty good idea that Section 179 was going to be renewed annually, but it wasn’t confirmed until Congress actually acted on it,” she said.
+“You had a pretty good idea that Section 179 was going to be renewed annually, but it wasn’t confirmed until Congress actually acted on it,” she says.
 “Now you can budget for equipment purchases with greater certainty and confidence.”

 Also, listen to Lance’s interview for more details on planning, but here are some of the top items to keep in mind:

-- Don’t just buy things for the current year so you can maximize the deduction.
+• Don’t just buy things for the current year so you can maximize the deduction.
 Manage your purchases to plan for future years, especially if you plan on some big years down the road.

-- Maximize your taxable income brackets so you don’t waste deductions.
+• Maximize your taxable income brackets so you don’t waste deductions.

-- Take Section 179 on assets that are 7-years.
+• Take Section 179 on assets that are 7-years.
 On assets that have shorter life, you will have a quicker deduction.

-- Plan ahead.
+• Plan ahead.
 Meet with your CPA to plan out taxable income.

-What is Section 179 Depreciation Recapture?
+What is Section 179 depreciation recapture?

 After you take depreciation on an asset and later sell it, you have to claim income on the amount you sold the item for and “recapture” the income on the depreciation you have taken.